-Note: By default, DataFrames don't write out the index.
+Note: Unlike xlwings, xlwings Reports never writes out the index of pandas DataFrames.
 If you need the index to appear in Excel, use df.reset\index(), see DataFrames.

-See also create\reports (API reference).
+See also render\templates (API reference).

-23.1.2 Render Sheets
+25.1.1 Render Books and Sheets

-Sometimes, it's useful to render a single sheet instead of using the create\report function.
+Sometimes, it's useful to render a single book or sheet instead of using the myapp.render\template method.
 This is a workbook stored as Book1.xlsx: